Work-flow-y, was a friend of mind (apologies to War).

 I was offered a chance to join a Workflowy beta program but I passed.
 The moderator then locked the thread for any more comments by anyone.
 Why?
 To prevent anyone else from expressing disappointment or debating the topic?
 The thread had been open for three-plus years.

 I cancelled my Workflowy subscription the next morning.
+I migrated all my outlines & data to Dynalist in about 15 minutes.

 A sidebar here of some of my thoughts on software development over the last decade……